cyotek/Cyotek.QuickScan/README.md

     generated and the counter incremented (if these features are enabled)

+## A note for Windows 10 users

+I do most of my scanning on Windows 11, but recently when using Windows 10, I was irked to find focus kept getting stolen from the application I was entering data in back to Quick Scan (which is why I put in the inline feature to begin with!).
+Version 1.3 introduces a new per-machine "Show Progress" option that controls if the progress dialog for _subsequent_ scans is displayed.
+While this is useful for avoiding having Quick Scan take focus after while you're working in another application, it has the following caveats

+1. It only applies to scans reusing previous parameters.
+If you display the WIA GUI to configure the scan size etc, progress will be shown for that first scan
+2. As far as I know it isn't possible to get the progress programmatically, so there isn't an inline progress bar
+3. In a similar fashion to the above, there isn't a way to cancel a scan either

 ## Other Features

 * Copy - copies the current image to the Windows Clipboard